code-423n4/2022-12-caviar-findings/data/cozzetti-Q.md

 In the [`_validateTokenIds` function](https://github.com/code-423n4/2022-12-caviar/blob/0212f9dc3b6a418803dbfacda0e340e059b8aae2/src/Pair.sol#L463) of the `Pair` contract, there's a `for` loop that accesses the `proofs` and `tokenIds` parameters with the same index.
 The function implicitly assumes the arrays have the same length, yet it doesn't explicitly verify it.
 If the `proofs` array is shorter than the `tokenIds` array, execution will unexpectedly revert due to an out-of-bounds access.

 It's best to always make function requirements explicit, so as to fail early and loudly.
 Include a `require` statement to ensure the two arrays have the same length.

+### Closed pair still accepts liquidity

+In an emergency exit, the owner will trigger the [`close` function](https://github.com/code-423n4/2022-12-caviar/blob/0212f9dc3b6a418803dbfacda0e340e059b8aae2/src/Pair.sol#L341) on the `Pair` contract.
+In this scenario, it is expected for all users to withdraw their assets from the pair and unwrap their NFTs.
+However, there's nothing preventing users to (erroneously) continue providing liquidity via the `add` function.

+Given this scenario is not tested, it is unclear whether this is an expected behavior or not.
+If it is expected, document and test it.
+If it's not, add a `require` statement in the `add` function to ensure users cannot supply more assets to a pair that is undergoing an emergency exit.